-The Department of Environment, Land, Water and Planning's Marine and Coastal Strategy 2021 (draft) establishes a state-wide direction for achieving the long-term outcomes of the Marine and Coastal Policy 2020.
+The Department of Environment, Land, Water and Planning's Marine and Coastal Strategy 2022 establishes a state-wide direction for achieving the long-term outcomes outlined in the Marine and Coastal Policy 2020.
 It identifies priority actions to be completed over the next five years, which include:

-- supporting Wadawurrung Traditional Owners to embed their rights and obligations into planning and management of the marine and coastal environment - improving the condition and connectivity of habitats, and respect and care for marine and coastal areas - supporting sustainable use and development of the marine and coastal environment - adapting to impacts of climate change - · implementing integrated marine planning - identifying the resource needs and funding for sustainable marine and coastal management.
+- supporting Wadawurrung Traditional Owners to embed their rights and obligations into planning and management of the marine and coastal environment - improving the condition and connectivity of habitats, and respect and care for marine and coastal areas - supporting sustainable use and development of the marine and coastal environment - adapting to impacts of climate change - implementing integrated marine planning - identifying the resource needs and funding for sustainable marine and coastal management.

-We have created this draft plan in consultation with Wadawurrung Traditional Owners, the community, other land managers and stakeholder agencies.
-It has been structured to align closely with the legislation, guidelines, and government policy, including key objectives and outcomes.
-The draft plan presents:
+This Coastal and Marine Management Plan has been structured to align closely with the legislation, guidelines, and government policy, including key objectives and outcomes.
+The plan presents: